dcascaval/shape-interpreter/README.md

 A shape language.

+## Some design goals:
+- Usable as an IR between geometric implementations.
+- Easy to prove properties or extract constraints & equivalences.
+- Easy to automatically manipulate and transform.
+- Reasonably matches the structure of real CAD?
+(2D sketches -> extrusions?)

+## Questions:
+- Symbolic "constraint" operations? (see #constraints below) Should these be the basis instead?
+- How many constructors for the same object? e.g. can make an Arc by Start/End/Radius/Direction or by Center/Radius/θ1/θ2.
+Is it better to:
+  - Include both of these to increase the space of easily-findable parametrizations?
+  - Only have one canonical form of each constructor to decrease load on any synthesis we do?

 # Base

 Basic operations include:
    - `Vec2 / Vec3`                 (Points)
    - `Line / Circle / Polyline`    (2D)
    - `Extrude`                     (Projections)